-4. 2021-IA-004 Background and Allegation: UMPD Officer failed to report for duty.
+4. 2022-IA-004 Background and Allegation: An internal investigation was conducted for a UMPD Officer who failed to report for court.

-Disposition: Sustained - The Officer accepted responsibility for their actions, which led to a written reprimand and one-day suspension without pay.
+Disposition: Sustained - The Officer accepted responsibility for their actions, which led to a written reprimand, 3-day suspension without pay, \$150 fine, and suspension from overtime for a 6-month time period.

-5. 2021-IA-005 Background and Allegation: UMPD Officer failed to report for duty.
+5. 2022-IA-005 Background and Allegation: An internal investigation was conducted into a UMPD Officer who failed to properly supervise and perform supervisory duties.